 Bread dough is kneaded to form its gluten structure, so that the tiny CO2 bubbles may be trapped in the dough as it rises.
 This creates the texture and rise we all know and love in bread.
 A bread that isn’t kneaded enough will fall flat or deflate and turn out very dense.

-A brad that has been kneaded too much can become too chewy and dense, but will still rise more than the under-kneaded one.
+A bread that has been kneaded too much can become too chewy and dense, but will still rise more than the under-kneaded one.

 Kneading bread develops the gluten structure